Investigators focus on air traffic communication after a fatal Tokyo runway crash | Business

 - Japan

-The Transport Ministry released a transcript of air traffic control communication of about 4 minutes and 27 seconds just before the crash.
-It showed no clear takeoff approval for the coast guard plane.
-According to the text, the Tokyo air control gave the JAL Airbus A350 permission to land on Runway C, noting that there is a departing plane, with the JAL pilot repeating the action.
+The Transport Ministry on Wednesday released a transcript of air traffic control communication of about 4 minutes and 25 seconds just before the crash.
+It showed no clear takeoff approval was given to the coast guard plane.
+According to the text, the Tokyo air control gave the JAL Airbus A350 permission to land on Runway C, noting that there is a departing plane, with the JAL pilot repeating the instruction.

-Their communication ends there.
+Their communication in the script ends there.
 Two minutes later, there was a three-second pause, apparently indicating the time of the collision.

 The JAL plane had flown from Shin Chitose airport near the northern city of Sapporo, and the coast guard Bombardier was preparing to depart for Niigata to deliver relief supplies to the central regions hit by powerful earthquakes on Monday that killed more than 60 people.